petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-threads.md

 1. Click *Publish*.

 The new post has been created.
-Site administrators have the ability to move this post to another category at a later time.
+Site administrators can move this post to another category at a later time.

 ## Using Threads as Questions

-Message Boards Threads can be more than just sharing ideas and opinions.
+Message Boards Threads can be more than sharing ideas and opinions.
 Forum members can turn their post into a question for other site members.
 The reply that best answers the question can be marked as the answer.

 To make a thread post a question: